radar/guides/c-extensions.md

     desc "Run tests"
     task :default => :test

-Now typing `rake` will run the tests after building (or rebuilding) the extension, as necessary:
+Now typing `rake` will build (or rebuild) the extension before running the tests, as necessary:

     % rake
     (in /home/john/rubygems_hola)